What Is Inbound And Outbound Logistics? Top 7 Ways To Optimize Inbound And Outbound Logistics Processes

 Poor Knowledge of Transportation Status

 The status quo is the low visibility of transportation operations.
-Not knowing the execution status of an order results in inefficient planning and a poor customer experience.
+Not knowing the execution status of orders results in inefficient planning and a poor customer experience.
 If stakeholders aren’t in the knowledge loop at various stages of the delivery process, it may result in an inefficient transaction.

 To stay on top of the game, firms need to notify customers of the transportation status of the ordered goods from the time of order placement up to the delivery, in real-time.